jiaozifs/jiaozifs.com/src/pages/index.md

 JiaoziFS's versatility shines across different industries – making it the multi-purpose tool for the **data centric applications and teams**.

 * **Enterprise DataHub & Data Collaboration**: Depending on your operating scale, you may even be managing multiple team members, who may be spread across different locations.
 JiaoziFS enable Collaborative Datasets Version Management at Scale,Share & collaborate easily: Instantly share insights and co-edit with your team.
-* **DataOps**: Augmenting Enterprise Data Development and Operations,JiaoziFS ensures Responsible DataOps/AIOps/MLOps by improving Data Versioning, Provenance, and Reproducibility.
-* **Data Mesh**: Versioning data products in a maturing Data Mesh environment via standard processes, data consumers can be informed about both breaking and non-breaking changes in a data product, as well as retirement of data products.
+* **DataOps & Data Products & Data Mesh**: Augmenting Enterprise Data Development and Operations,JiaoziFS ensures Responsible DataOps/AIOps/MLOps by improving Data Versioning, Provenance, and Reproducibility.
+JiaoziFS makes a fusion of data science and product development and allows data to be containerized into shareable, tradeable, and trackable assets(data products or data NFTs).
+Versioning data products in a maturing Data Mesh environment via standard processes, data consumers can be informed about both breaking and non-breaking changes in a data product, as well as retirement of data products.
-* **Data Products**: JiaoziFS makes a fusion of data science and product development and allows data to be containerized into shareable, tradeable, and trackable assets(data products or data NFTs).
 * **Digital Twins for Manufacturing**: Developing digital twins for manufacturing involves managing tons of large files and multiple iterations of a project.
 All of the data collected and created in the digital twin process (and there is a lot of it) needs to be managed carefully.
 JiaoziFS allows you to manage changes to files over time and store these modifications in a database.

 ## Spec